apache/drill/_docs/sql-reference/sql-functions/040-string-manipulation.md

 ## REPLACE

-Replaces all occurrences of a specified substring with another specified substring.
+Replaces all occurrences of the specified substring with another specified substring.

 ### REPLACE Syntax